fenimore/freestuffs/README.md

 Basically, using the first two scripts, Stuff  and Stuffify, one can gather together the most recent freestuffs off craigslist, meaning the Title, Location, Image, and URL. into a a list of stuff, stuffs[ ].

+## The "Twitter" Branch is for posting freestuffs onto twitter.
+Horay!
+New York will be the pilot project.

 ### To run freestuff-bot and use the mappify module, first run <code>python -m http.server</code>
 ### Example:
 * <code>stuffs = stuff.gather_stuff("montreal", 10)</code>